 The Company values its inventory at the lower of cost or net realizable value ("NRV") and include direct material, direct labor, warehousing, and overhead costs.
 NRV is defined as the estimated selling prices less the costs of completion, disposal, and transportation.
 The cost of inventory is determined on the first-in, first-out basis.
-Inventories have been reduced by an allowance for excess, obsolete and unsaleable inventories.
-The allowance is an estimate based on management's review of inventories on hand compared to estimated future usage and sales.
-The reserve for obsolescence as of October 31, 2023 and January 31, 2023 was approximately \$110 thousand and \$32 thousand respectively.
+Inventories have been reduced by an allowance The cost of finished goods inventories includes ingredients, direct labor, freight-in for ingredients, and indirect production and overhead costs.
+The Company monitors its inventory to identify excess or obsolete items on hand.
+The Company reviews inventory quantities on-hand and records a provision for excess and obsolete inventory based primarily on selling prices and unsaleable inventories.
+The allowance is an estimate indications from customers based on management's review upon current price negotiations and purchase orders.
+In addition, and as necessary, specific reserves for future known or anticipated events may be established.
+As of inventories on hand compared to estimated future usage April 30, 2024 and sales.
+The January 31, 2024, the reserve for obsolescence as of October 31, 2023 and January 31, 2023 obsolete inventory was approximately \$110 thousand and \$32 thousand respectively. \$95 thousand.